Chart Color Schemes

 Educational attainment in Gillieston Heights aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 16.5%, significantly lower than NSW's average of 32.2%.
-This indicates a need for targeted educational initiatives.
-Bachelor degrees are the most common at 11.1%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 45.1% of residents aged 15+ holding them, including advanced diplomas (11.2%) and certificates (33.9%).
+The area has lower university qualification rates at 16.5%, compared to the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.1%, followed by postgraduate qualifications at 3.4% and graduate diplomas at 2.0%.
+Vocational credentials are prominent, with 45.1% of residents aged 15 and above holding them.

-Educational participation is high, with 31.5% currently enrolled in formal education.
+Advanced diplomas account for 11.2%, while certificates make up 33.9%.
+Educational participation is high, with 31.5% of residents currently enrolled in formal education.
 This includes 12.6% in primary education, 5.9% in secondary education, and 3.9% pursuing tertiary education.

 Frequently Asked Questions - Education